dakotawinslow/Spark-LED-Workshop-Spring25/README.md

-#  introduction
+#  Introduction
-In this workshop, we will learn how to use the Arduino IDE to program a microcontroller to control lights of various complexity.
+In this workshop, we will learn how to use the Arduino IDE to program a Microcontroller to control lights of various complexity.
+We will use a few specific components, but the concepts explored here are broadly applicable to Microcontroller electronics in general.

 # Part 1: Blinking an LED
 ## Introduction
-We will begin with the microcontroller equivilent of "Hello, World!": blinking an LED light.
-This is a great exercise to do with any new setup to make sure evrything works before moving on to more complex systems.
+We will begin with the Microcontroller equivalent of "Hello, World!": blinking an LED light.
+This is a great exercise to do with any new setup to make sure everything works before moving on to more complex systems.

 We will begin by blinking the LED built into the board, then you will modify the given code to blink your own LED.
 But first, let's familiarize ourselves with the components of our circuit.